Estafet-LTD/StackinaBox/OCP/README.md

 172.17.0.0/16
 ```

+# opening firewalls
-[f create a new firewalld zone for the subnet and grant it access to the API and DNS ports]
+[a create a new firewalld zone for the subnet and grant it access to the API and DNS ports]

 ```
 $ firewall-cmd --permanent --new-zone dockerc